maxgoulding/ibm_data_science/4_python_for_data_science_and_ai/week_1/README.md

-# Week 1 - Importing Datasets
+# Week 1 - Python Basics

 **Key Concepts**

-* Understanding the Data
-* Importing and Exporting Data in Python
-* Getting Started Analyzing Data in Python
-* Python Packages for Data Science
+* Demonstrate an understanding of types in python by converting/casting data types: strings, floats, integers.
+* Interpret variables and solve expressions by applying mathematical operations.
+* Describe how to manipulate strings by using a variety of methods and operations.